Native American language

 about Native Indian apparel in general.

-The Maricopas did not wear war bonnets like the Plains Indians.
+The Maricopas did not wear headdresses like the Plains Indians.

 Maricopa men twisted their long hair into hair rolls, which looked a little like dreadlocks.

 Sometimes they would wind them up around their heads, or wrap a turban around them.

 Maricopa women wore their hair long and straight with bangs in front.